VYX1/java_project/README.md

 the goal is to create a fun to play snake game in java, and be able to share it with others

+I will be using javaFX for this project

 :D